Short Bio

 [13] Russo, M., Durante, D. and Scarpa, B. [2018].
 Bayesian inference on group differences in multivariate categorical data.
 Computational Statistics & Data Analysis, 126, 136–149.

-[12] Canale, A., Durante, D., Paci, L. and Scarpa, B. [2018].
+[12] Canale, A., Durante, D., Paci, L., Scarpa, B. [2018].
 Connecting statistical brains.
 Significance, 15, 38–40.

 [11] Durante, D. and Dunson, D. B. [2018].
 Bayesian inference and testing of group differences in brain networks.
 Bayesian Analysis, 13, 29–58.